 Most sellers are honest and are often surprised to learn of defects uncovered during an inspection.
 Realize that sellers are under no obligation to repair everything mentioned in the report.
 No home is perfect.
 Keep things in perspective.
 Do not kill your deal over things that do not matter.
 It is inappropriate to demand that a seller address deferred maintenance, conditions already listed on the seller's disclosure, or nit-picky items.

-Our inspectors use a state of the art reporting program and specialized tools and equipment to ensure that every system and component in your home is checked and inspected and nothing is missed.
+Our inspectors use a detailed reporting program to ensure that every system and component in your home is checked and inspected and nothing is missed.
 The average inspection will take three hours to complete to ensure we have plenty of time to carefully examine each component and plenty of time to discuss our finding with you at the end of the inspection.
 We will walk you through the home and show you our findings and provide you with an on site written report before you leave.
 If you are in a time crunch, you can use the written report to meet with your real estate agent after the inspection.
 Within 48 hours of your inspection, we will email you a typed copy of your inspection report with digital photography embedded.
 We will also mail your complete type report that has been bound together with your contract, our standards of practice, a home maintenance book, and a DVD that contains all of the digital photography from your inspection.

 We understand that you are busy and may not be able to attend the whole inspection.
 We ask that you arrive 30 minutes before the end of your home inspection so we can discuss our findings with you and provide you with your written inspection report.
 You are welcome to join us for the whole inspection or at anytime during the inspection.
 If you are unable to attend the inspection, we will email your home inspection contract to you before the inspection so you can sign it and send it back to us.
 After we have received your inspection contract, we will inspect your home and email you your completed report.